-Head of Flow Cytometry Laboratory, University Hospital Geneva and Director of the Swiss Flow Cytometry School.
-Thomas Matthes is Associate Professor at the Medical Faculty, Hematology Service, University of Geneva.
-He is currently the head of the Clinical Flow Cytometry Laboratory and of the “Unit of integrative diagnostics in hematology”.
-He has authored over 50 publications and was President of the Swiss Cytometry Society from 2009 to 2013.
+Medical Head of the Diagnostics Flow Cytometry Laboratory, University Hospital Geneva and Director of the Swiss Flow Cytometry School.
+Thomas Matthes is Associate Professor at the Medical Faculty, Hematology Service, University of Geneva and is currently the Head of the Laboratory of R&D in Hematology and of the “Unit of integrative diagnostics in hematology”.
+He has authored over 70 publications and was President of the Swiss Cytometry Society from 2009 to 2013.
 He is currently Board member of the French Cytometry society CytHem.

 Dr. Nicolas Arraud

 Nicolas Arraud completed a PhD in biochemistry in the field of molecular interaction studies by flow cytometry, and a postdoctoral fellowship in the field of plasmatic extracellular vesicles at the UMR CNRS 5248 CBMN, in Bordeaux; France.
 He proposed the use of fluorescence triggering flow cytometry as a simple solution to efficient extracellular vesicle analysis and was rewarded with the ISAC award for « Best paper of the year 2016 » (http://dx.doi.org/ 10.1002/cyto.a.22669).
-He is now in charge of training at the Swiss Flow Cytometry School from March 2016 until October 2019.
+He was in charge of training at the Swiss Flow Cytometry School from March 2016 until October 2019.

 PhD in Neurosciences, Cardiff University, UK followed by postdoctoral fellowships at University of Geneva, Switzerland and Bracco Research, Italy.
 In charge of training at the Swiss Flow Cytometry School between January 2012 and February 2016.